fractaldotbox/fil-dataecon-hackathon/README.md

 ### Project Overview

-This project is a submission to the hackathon.
+This project is a submission to the ["Filecoin IPC Data Economy Hackathon"](https://dorahacks.io/hackathon/filecoin-data-economy/onboarding)

 Slides can be found at https://docs.google.com/presentation/d/1AVLqkqH05mcDIStsDQljMHI_xg8kGiZ06iIAb6t2Bsg/edit?usp=sharing

 #### Demo

-- hosted at <TODO> by Vercel
+- You can run the model at localhost:3001 with LangSmith to investigate queries

 ### Archiecture